miguoliang/old_blog/code/_posts/2021-04-20-create-restful-apis-with-python-in-one-minute.md

 Now, let's do that in Flask!

+> You can download full source code in my github [here](https://github.com/miguoliang/tutorial-python-flask)

 ## Create a Python project (Python3 here)

 1. Make a folder named *flask* and enter it